AndrewC101/PokemonAmbrosia/README.md

 ## Story

-- The story is completely new and centers on an immanent invasion of Kanto due to a war with Hoenn.
+- The story is completely new and centers on an imminent invasion of Kanto due to a war with Hoenn.
 - New dialog for every NPC and event in the entire game
 - Three recurring rivals, one of which uses an exact copy of the players party including stats, items, nicknames, everything.